-Pregnancy is wonderful in so many ways, but most women struggle to love and accept their bodies both during pregnancy and right after birth.
-Let’s face it—your postpartum body will be different.
-It’s okay to allow yourself to feel whatever feelings may come about your body after you give birth.
-However, in order to be able to learn to love and accept your “new” body, it’s important to exercise regularly as soon as you are able to post-delivery.
+I’m here to remind you that it’s okay to allow yourself to feel whatever feelings may come about your body after you give birth.
+With that said, one way to learn to love and accept your “new” body is to establish regular exercise habits as soon as you are able to post-delivery.

 - Promotes healthier sleep.
 With a new baby, you’ll need all the help you can get when it comes to improving sleep.
 Experts agree that exercise is associated with better sleep and can even work as well as sleeping pills.
 Yes please!

 - Strengthens and tones weak pelvic floor and abdominal muscles.
 Pregnancy and birth take their toll, but the “damage” is completely reversible.
 By regularly doing strength training and other specific exercises, you will notice an improvement in this area for sure.

 Although it can be difficult to feel motivated to exercise when you are sleep-deprived and emotional (thanks, crazy hormones!), it’s important to make exercise a priority.
 Put it on the calendar if you have to—it’s THAT important.
 Trust me, it really is a gift to yourself and your family!

 General Guidelines and Myths about Postpartum Fitness